EricssonResearch/spindump/Usage.md

     --collector
     --no-collector

-The --remote option sets software to submit connection information it collects to another spindump instance running elsewhere with the --collector option specified.
+The --remote option sets software to submit connection information it collects to another Spindump instance running elsewhere with the --collector option specified.
 The machine where the other instance runs in is specified by the URL u, e.g., "http://example.com:5040/data/1".
 By default, Spindump uses the port 5040, which is reflected in the URL.
 The path component "data" is required when submitting data to another Spindump instance, and the path component "1" is simply an identifier that distinguishes different submitters from each other.

 As noted, the collector is turned on by using the --collector option.
 On the collector side the port can be changed with the --collector-port option.
 Also, a given Spindump instance running as a collector can accept connections from multiple other instances.
 The Spindump instance that is running as a collector will not listen to the local interfaces at all, only the collector port.